Legislation Details

 WHEREAS, in Albuquerque, 41% of rental developments with 5 or more units are considered Class C, which are the lowest quality buildings; and

 WHEREAS, Class C properties are often relatively old and in need of maintenance and repairs.
-This is expected given that the average year built for properties was in the mid 1970s; and
+This is expected given that the average year built for properties was in the mid-1970s; and

-WHEREAS, by addressing maintenance and repair needs quickly and thoroughly, the Class C housing stock can be improved upon and continue to contribute to the housing Albuquerque residents; and
+WHEREAS, by addressing maintenance and repair needs quickly and thoroughly, the Class C housing stock can be improved upon and continue to contribute to housing Albuquerque residents; and

 WHEREAS, 52% of renters in Albuquerque are cost burdened, compared to 23% of homeowners; and